 If you hang the tire vertically, you can simply wrap the strap around the tire just like you did with the tree limb.

-If you plan to hang the tire horizontally so that multiple kids can sit and swing together, then you’ll need our tire swing bolts.
+If you plan to hang the tire horizontally so that multiple kids can sit and swing together, then you’ll need our tire swing kit.
 They are made just for this purpose with rust-resistant stainless steel and extra wide washers to grip the rubber on the tire.

 If you’re really a detail-oriented person, you can even fold the webbing in half in the loop so that it lays neatly around the ring of the bolt. 🙂